Free and Low-Cost Legal Help for NC Car Accident Victims

 Several NC law schools operate legal clinics where law students, supervised by licensed attorneys, provide free legal assistance:

-- UNC School of Law -- various clinics in Chapel Hill
+- UNC School of Law — Chapel Hill

-- NC Central University School of Law -- clinics in Durham
+- NC Central University School of Law — Durham

-- Wake Forest School of Law -- clinics in Winston-Salem
+- Wake Forest School of Law — Winston-Salem

-For insurance-specific disputes, the NC Department of Insurance (NCDOI) is a free resource:
+For insurance-specific disputes, the NC Department of Insurance (NCDOI) provides a free complaint process that can move faster than litigation and does not require a lawyer.

 - Consumer hotline: 855-408-1212